wizeline/wize-docs/interview-process/devops/development.md

 # 255.0.0.0 ===> 1111 1111.0000 0000.0000 0000.0000 0000 ==> /8
 # /10 ===> 1111 1111.1100 0000.0000 0000.0000 0000 ===> 255.192.0.0

-# class to convert from cidr to mask and th eother way
+# class to convert from CIDR to mask and the other way
 class CidrMask
   def cidr_to_mask(x)
     in_int = 0xFF_FF_FF_FF - (2**(32 - x) - 1)